lewapek/observability-demo-apps/README.md

 - actually there are 3 apps there - however all of quite similar
   - module `common` - common functionalities
   - other modules (`product`, `order`, `view`) represent 3 apps

+For simplicity each application specific code is placed inside module with common code in `common` module.
+Also for simplicity each app uses the same postgres db (however different tables inside, normally that should be separate db).

 ## Tracing
 This app uses `zio-opentelmetry` to send spans using newest `OpenTelemetry` standard.